GalactHD/crystalbyexample/src/content/examples/enums.md

 0
 status ok
 2
-Player is: Alive
+why: has
-Player is: Dead
+Player is alive!
 ```